zegetech/zegetech.github.io/_posts/2019-03-07-testing-rails-app.md

     gem 'gem rubocop-rails_config'
  end
 ```
  Now before we fully setup guard and rubocop we will need to install the gems.
-Re-build app
+We will now Re-build app
  ```bash
     docker-compose down #if the app was still running
  ```